HiBob

 Equity and total compensation management platform for private companies managing cap tables, pay bands, and total rewards.
 Buyers should compare it on cloud deployment, flat fee / tiered annual pricing, Web support.
 Expect a more vendor-led evaluation path if hands-on validation matters early.

-Pricing model: Flat fee / tiered annual.
+Flat fee / tiered annual

 “Teams at equity-heavy companies tend to value Carta for keeping cap table, 409A, and total compensation data in one place.
 The recurring theme is that comp benchmarking works best when equity is already managed in Carta — buyers without equity programs usually find the value proposition less compelling.”